Valium (Diazepam) Addiction Treatment Centers

 Is Valium Addictive?

-Valium is a Schedule IV drug under the federal Controlled Substances Act.7 Schedule IV drugs are drugs that have a low potential for abuse and low risk of dependence.7 Valium does have a potential for abuse and to minimize that potential, many doctors will prescribe Valium for brief periods of time, rather than as a long-term treatment.
+Valium is a Schedule IV drug under the federal Controlled Substances Act.7 Schedule IV drugs have a known potential for misuse despite their therapeutic uses.7 To minimize misuse potential, many doctors will prescribe Valium for brief periods, rather than as a long-term treatment.

 Benzodiazepines can lead to the development of physiological dependence and addiction, especially when misused.
 Valium may be more problematic than certain other benzodiazepines because it is considered highly lipophilic, meaning that it crosses the blood-brain barrier relatively more rapidly than some other drugs in the class.
 As this pharmacokinetic property helps to hasten the onset of Valium’s effects, it may also contribute to its pronounced and reinforcing high and thereby increase its addictive potential.8